 Applications are invited for a full-time PhD studentship on the responses to the Medieval in art, architecture and heritage

-available for entry in 2017/18.
-All MA and PhD applicants will automatically be considered for an award which will be based on academic merit.
+available for entry in 2019/20.
+All PhD applicants will automatically be considered for an award which will be based on academic merit.